William Henry Harrison Seeley: Early life

-Seeley was born on May 1, 1840, in Topsham, Maine, to Dayton A. Seeley and Lucy J. Seeley (maiden name Johnston).
+Seeley was born on May 1, 1840, in Topsham, Maine, to Dayton A. Seeley and Lucy J. Seeley (née Johnston).
 He became a dock labourer in the 1850s.
 A family squabble led to him running away at the age of 14, joining the complement of a British merchant ship – the Salem – which was docked in Boston, Massachusetts, at the time.
 When Seeley was asked how he came to join the Royal Navy during an interview with The Brunswick Record in 1904, he said;

 "You see I was a lad aboard the merchantman Salem – a British ship, although she was built down in Maine.
 And 'twas in Boston that I shipped.
 Well, we were in Hong Kong on the Fourth of July.
 The captain, knowing I was a Yankee and dead set to get ashore and celebrate – that's the very home of fire-crackers, you know – set his foot down and put me at holy-stoning.
 So I deserted – jumped overboard and swam ashore.
 After I'd worked off all my native enthusiasm and burnt up all my cash – which wasn't much – I found the only port open to me was to enlist in the British Navy."

 During a voyage aboard the Salem he saved the ship's carpenter, Bill Sharp, from drowning by diving overboard after him.
 He spoke of the incident during the interview, saying; "You see, Bill was tinkering up the bow, and was washed overboard.
 He wasn't much on swimming so I jumped in and they pulled us both out.
 That's all."